 All projects are temporary because they have a definite ending.
 Closure occurs when the final results have been sent and accepted by the client or when the client wants to end collaboration if they are unhappy with the services or have no funds to go on with the project.

 There is a clear distinction between projects and tasks.
 The latter are small activities essential to help you identify the main differences between the items of a project.
+You can use a task management tool for creating task lists, setting recurring tasks, or for task prioritization.

 Although there is no universal way of completing any type of project more efficiently, there is a sequence of actions that each project goes through.
 For this purpose, there are many methodologies you can use for projects from different industries.
 These can help you organize your daily activities with a clear goal in mind.
 Project management methodologies are made of a series of processes and specific techniques.
 These help project managers supervise projects and teams according to the client’s needs or your organization’s standards.